betesh/fresh-auth/README.md

       }
     end

 Ok, you created the XML.
 Now you want to send it.
 Sounds pretty complicated, right?
-No at all!
+Not at all!
 Ready?
 Let's go!

 `_response = PostToFreshbooksApi my_xml`